rezapazan/vm-service/README.md

 ## Challenges

-One of the most frustrating challenges during development, was the state management.
+- One of the most frustrating challenges during development, was the state management.
 I wanted to develop the steps funcionality **route-independent** as it is now, but the `dispatch` function did not send data to `reducer`.
 I spent 2 days figuring out the problem. :grimacing:
 I event tried to change the mindset & started to develop the stepper functionality route-dependent in `feature/reza/stepperRoutes` branch.
 The routes are like `/instances/new/[location | type | etc.]`
 Then I found out I was fetching data in a **client components** as it is a **server component**, so I used `react-query` to get the data in client components & the problem was solved. :man_facepalming:

+- Another real challenge was the dropdown select component in `/instances/types` step.
+Existing libraries are almost not capable of personalization & tailwind plugins e.g. headlessUI or daisyUI cause hydration problem as they are not yet optimized with server/client components of Next.js v13, so I tried the `select` HTML tag, but styling it is actually impossible.

 ## Libraries